 On balance, it was a pleasant conclusion.
 I think Ryuji and Rose not shying away from growing up was the right decision.

 I like the fact that Ryuji – and the series – made an actual choice and didn’t leave the stereotypical harem end.

 Given the limitations of this show, I don’t think I could reasonably have expected any more than that.

 Dragon Crisis – Series Review

 I’ll admit it up front – there’s not a whole lot that’s original about Dragon Crisis.
-There’s nothing that’s going to change your life, or the way you think about anime.
-It doesn’t possess spectacular animation or background music.
+There’s nothing that’s going to change your life or the way you think about anime.
+It doesn’t have spectacular animation or background music.
 But in spite of all that, I rather liked it.

 I don’t think there’s any question that the strong cast helped elevate this series beyond what it might otherwise have been.
 There was some awfully good work here – Hiro Shimono, Emiri Katou, Yui Horie, Yukana… They brought the right sense of whimsical energy to the material.

 Although it’s nowhere near expansive, I enjoyed the look of the show.
 The character designs were interesting and the backgrounds had a definitive sense of style that generic series usually lack.

 The characters were likable, with Ryuji and Rose to provide a nice anchor at the center and the supporting characters – especially Eriko, Ai, and Tokura – providing a lot of nice moments.
 The premise, while hardly groundbreaking, was at least somewhat distinctive and coherent.